Would you loike to grow crispy pea shoots in 12 days.

-To grow pea shoots you need:
+To grow pea shoots in soil you need:

-Peas of good quality
+Organic peas of good germination quality

-Soil of pure plant material
+Organic potting soil of pure plant material

 1) A FRESH SOAKING